somedatapacket/docs.humio.com/content/installation/cluster_setup.md

     ```properties
     # The stacksize should be at least 2M.
-    # We suggest setting MaxDirectMemory to 50% of physical memory.
-At least 2G required.
     HUMIO_JVM_ARGS=-Xss2M

     # Make Humio write a backup of the data files: